StackExchange/dnscontrol/docs/opinions.md

 * SPF records are stated in the most verbose way; DNSControl optimizes it for you in a safe, opt-in way.

-# Opinion #6 If it is ambiguous in DNS, it is forbidden in DNSControl.
+# Opinion #6 If it is ambiguous in DNS, it is forbidden in DNSControl

 When there is ambiguity an expert knows what the system will do.
 Your coworkers should not be expected to be experts.
 (See [Opinion #2](#opinion-2--non-experts-should-be-able-to-safely-make-dns-changes)).